 If any scissor lift components are damaged, missing, or not working right, do not use the lift until it has been fully repaired.
 Work zone hazards must be removed or enclosed by barriers to keep the lift at a safe distance.

-- Keep a detailed maintenance history.Keep a written record every time lift maintenance is performed.
+Keep a written record every time scissor lift maintenance is performed.
 Write down what was done, when, and why.
-This record is required should your lift be involved in an accident.
+This record is required in case of a scissor lift accident.
 If you can’t prove proper maintenance to OSHA, it could result in increased fines and further legal action.

 The easiest way to keep an accurate log is with maintenance software.
 These programs are designed to easily create maintenance schedules for scissor and other aerial lifts.
 They also send advance alerts of upcoming maintenance dates.
-That way, maintenance is always performed on time.
+That way, scissor lift maintenance is always performed on time.

-Extra Tips for Scissor Lift Safety
+Extra Scissor Lift Safety Tips

-- Provide the right safety gear.
-Make sure anyone working on the lift has the proper gloves, helmets, harnesses, and other safety gear.
+- ✓ Provide the right safety gear.
+Make sure all workers on the lift have the proper gloves, helmets, harnesses, and other safety gear.
 If a job requires a certain piece of equipment, make sure it’s always on hand.

-- Use manufacturer-approved replacement parts.
+- ✓ Use manufacturer-approved replacement parts.
 Don’t skimp on cheap parts that can risk the safety of your workers.

 Fast, Affordable Scissor Lift Training

-CertifyMeOnline.net is the leader in online aerial lift training.
+CerifyMeOnline.net is the leader in online aerial lift training.
 Companies all over the U.S. use our courses to train workers on scissor lift maintenance and safety.